Hans von Wangenheim

 Hans, Baron von Wangenheim (1859 – 26 October 1915) was a diplomat for Imperial Germany.

-He died of a stroke, diagnosed most likely as 'neurasthenic' tendencies.
+In early 1915, he sent key reports to the German government about the Armenian genocide, then ongoing.

 Life

 Hans von Wangenheim was a German noble born in Gotha, where he was educated at the Ernestine Gymnasium.
 In 1902 he married Johanna Freiin von Spitzemberg (1877–1960), the daughter of Carl, Baron von Spitzemberg and Hildegard Baroness von Spitzemberg, née Freiin von Varnbüler.